 What are you going to podcast about?
 What is your content plan going to look like?
 You will map this out; step 3 allows you to do that.

-I have my students develop three content pillars that align with their TSO: the tactical, specific outcome.
-That way, everything is clean with a clear niche, and nobody is confused.
-When you listen to one of my students’ podcasts, you pretty quickly know that it is a Stef Gass student.
+When you listen to one of my students’ podcasts, you quickly know it is a Stef Gass student.
 It is well put together, with all the I’s dotted and all the T’s crossed.
 It has another level of professionalism.

 Step 4: Plan Your Episode Layout

 In this step, you figure out all the different pieces of the podcast episode.
-You have the introduction, the review or testimony that you might feature on the show, and then the actual episode content.
+You have the introduction, the review or testimony you might feature on the show, and the actual episode content.
 What are you going to talk about?
 What are the actual tactical tips you are going to bring?
-In my course, we do a deep dive into this.
-I give you templates for all of these things so that you know exactly what you are supposed to say.
-You can have a plug-and-play script for so much of it and take the confusion and the frustration out of it.

 Once you get all of this done, it feels like it is really happening!